Title: On the Verge (Prelude to an Admission of Love)

 “Mulder, please,” Scully begs.

 She wrestles him into a seated position.
 Unconscious, he is weighty.
 Unmanageable.
-She holds on tight.
+She holds him tightly.
 They’re perched at the edge of a massive crater in an otherwise endless expanse of white.

 “You have to wake up.”